 Read our short summary, below, on preparing for teacher training.
 Remember to register with us for support throughout your application to teacher training.
-You could even get your own personalised adviser, through our free Premier Plus adviser service, to support you throughout your journey into teaching.
+You could even get your own personalised adviser, through our free Teacher Training Adviser service, to support you throughout your journey into teaching.

 Check your qualifications

-The minimum requirements for teacher training in England are that you hold a degree and high school qualifications in maths and English (and science, for primary trainees only), which should be UK equivalent to a GCSE grade C.
+The minimum requirements for teacher training in England are that you hold a degree and high school qualifications in maths and English (and science, for primary trainees only), which should be UK equivalent to a GCSE grade C / 4.

-If all or part of your qualifications are from outside the UK you should contact the schools or universities you would like to train with, as they make the final decision if your qualifications meet the minimum requirements - you may be asked to formally recognise any overseas qualifications through a NARIC check.
+If all or part of your qualifications are from outside the UK you should contact the schools or universities you would like to train with, as they make the final decision if your qualifications meet the minimum requirements - you may be asked to formally recognise any overseas qualifications through UK NARIC.
+We can help you with this.
+Contact us on 0800 389 2500 and we can provide you with:

 Financial support during your training